databricks/tmm/NASA-swift-genie/README.md

 ## Contact

-For questions or further information, please contact [Your Name/Organization].
+For questions about Databricks producs use our forum at community.databricks.com